Sahiladevi/health_track/docs/project_plan.md

    Create two combined datasets:

-   - One for lifestyle + social factors
+   - One for lifestyle and social factors

    - One full dataset for complete analysis